John Bollington: Career

 Born in Belper, Bollington played in the Football League for Southend United and Brighton & Hove Albion.
 He joined Southend in August 1919 from the Army, leaving them in September 1920 to sign for Brighton.
 He suffered a broken leg during an FA Cup match against Cardiff City while attempting to tackle opposition forward Jimmy Gill.
 The injury ultimately ended his playing career, while Cardiff held a benefit match in November 1921 against Brighton to raise funds for him.

-He later became a football manager in the Netherlands; he was in charge of amateur club CVV Vriendenschaar between 1923 and 1931, having previously coached De Zwaluwen.
-He was also in charge of the Dutch national team for one match in 1924, leading them to a 2–1 win over South Africa.
+He later became a football manager in the Netherlands; he was in charge of amateur club CVV Vriendenschaar between 1923 and 1931, having previously coached ANVV De Zwaluwen.
+He was also in charge of the Netherlands national team for one match in 1924, leading them to a 2–1 win over South Africa.